 However, it is essential to keep in mind that these are merely examples of possible outcomes, and the court will carefully consider all of the facts and circumstances surrounding your case.
 The following factors could weaken your defence:

-- If nearby restrooms were reasonably accessible, the defence loses its strength.
+- If nearby restrooms were reasonably accessible.

 Ask Us at JB Solicitors